Back to blog

 How to bypass an IP ban?

 Occasionally, you may encounter a scenario where your IP address is banned without you doing anything wrong.
 For example, this often happens when websites mistakenly categorize web scrapers as malicious bots and restrict their access.
-In cases like these, there are several things you can do:
+In cases like these, these methods are key if you're wondering how to get around an IP ban quickly and effectively:

 Remove the program from your computer